Steven Deeks, MD

 |Address||SFGH Bldg 80|

-Dr. Deeks co-directs the Population and Clinical Sciences Core of the UCSF-GIVI Center for AIDS Research and the UCSF SCOPE cohort.
-He is a member of the American Society for Clinical Investigation.
-In addition to his clinical and translational investigation, Dr. Deeks maintains a large primary care clinic for HIV-infected patients and is a member of the Department on Health and Human Services Panel on Antiretroviral Guidelines for Adults and Adolescents.
+Dr. Deeks has published over 300 peer-review articles, editorials and invited reviews on these and related topics.
+He has been the recipient of several NIH grants.
+He is the principle investigator of NIH-funded international collaboratory aimed at developing therapeutic interventions to cure HIV infection (DARE).
+He is the co-chair of the “Towards an HIV Cure” International Working Group and a member of the Office of AIDS Research Advisory Council (ORAC).
+He was elected to the American Society for Clinical Investigation (ASCI).
+In addition to his clinical and translational investigation, Dr. Deeks maintains a primary care clinic for HIV infected patients, and is a member of the Department on Health and Human Services Panel on Antiretroviral Guidelines for Adults and Adolescents.

 Click the "See All" links for more information and interactive visualizations!